Powdery Mildew Diseases

 Host ranges vary significantly among different species of Erysiphales.
 Some species are restricted to one host family or genus, while other species appear able to infect a wide range of hosts in many families.
 Knowledge of the host range of a particular powdery mildew fungus is essential to controlling a plant disease because alternative hosts can serve as a source of inoculum.
 Host-fungus indexes can be helpful sources of information about the likely host range for a particular powdery mildew fungus.

 The severity of powdery mildew infestations are a function of host susceptibility, cultural practices, inoculum levels, and weather conditions throughout the growing season.
-Powdery mildew can be severe on both sides of the Cascade Mountains.
+Powdery mildew can be severe on both sides of the Cascade Range.
 In general summer weather conditions west of the mountains are more conducive to powdery mildews, but epidemics can be particularly severe east of the mountains as a result of cool, wet spring weather or excessive irrigation.
 The hot weather that characterizes the summer climate east of the mountain usually is not conducive to powdery mildews.

 This handbook includes recommendations for control of specific powdery mildew diseases.
 It is difficult to make general recommendations because of the large numbers of growing or cropping systems that are involved, and the diversity of hosts and powdery mildew species that occur in the Pacific Northwest.
 Effective disease control will depend on using appropriate strategies for a given powdery mildew fungus and host combination in a particular growing situation.
 In general, the following approaches, frequently used in combination, can be effective in controlling powdery mildew diseases: